SpaceMonkeyAlfa/macagotchi-macos/README.md

 - **logo.png:** Represents the logo image used for the program.
 - **logo.ico:** Used for packaging in PyInstaller to produce the icon of the .app or .exe
 - **address.txt:** Stores the hashed addresses of scanned Wi-Fi networks.
-- l**ongestStreak.txt**: Stores the longest streak of consecutive program usage.
+- **longestStreak.txt**: Stores the longest streak of keeping your macagotchi happy.
 - **stats.txt**: Stores the Macagotchi’s name.
 - **loyalty.txt**: Stores dates of consecutive program usage.
 - **totalLog.txt**: Stores the total number of Wi-Fi networks scanned.

 ## Build:
-If you want to skip the manual build, you can download the finished installers for free at itch.io: here for [macOS and Windows](https://spacemonkeyalfa.itch.io/macagotchi).
+If you want to skip the manual build, you can download the finished installers for free at itch.io: here for [macOS and Windows]([macagotchi.com](http://macagotchi.com/)).
 Raspeberry Pi coming soon!

 ## How to use:
-Download and extract the .zip or clone the repo.
+Download and extract the .zip or clone the repo and run Macagotchi.py.

 ## License: